Main Content Region

 • State Funds may be used:

-• To pay for awards and prizes to employees for exceptional contributions, to students for excellence, and individuals to participate in a research funded survey or study.
+• To pay for awards and prizes to employees for exceptional contributions, to students for excellence, and individuals to participate in research funded survey or study.

 • To pay for official employee morale-building and appreciation activities that serve a business purpose.